 During a meeting, the city council will address various items related to city business.
 Among other actions, they will approve minutes, license applications, new city regulations, bills and budgets.
 Council members and the mayor will often discuss items before taking a vote to ensure there is an understanding of the proposed action.
 State law requires that city councils hold public hearings before taking action on certain items.
 Public hearings are intended to provide the public in general and those particularly affected by a proposed municipal action the opportunity to provide input regarding the policy options available to the city council.
 Supporters of a proposal can explain why they believe a particular course of action is necessary or helpful, and those opposed to the proposed policy can explain why they believe such action is unnecessary or detrimental.

 To help prevent a public comment period from becoming prolonged and unproductive, cities find it useful to establish rules for public comments.
 For example, limitations can be placed on the time and manner of public participation to help maintain efficiency.
-However, public officials are elected by citizens to represent them and most city officials find it advantageous to allow citizens to address the council.
 Those wishing to address the council can be asked to identify themselves by name and address and avoid repeating what already has been said.

 Many cities place an item on the agenda such as “Public Comments,” where audience members are allowed to address the council.
 It may be helpful to reserve such time at the beginning or end of the meeting to give people the opportunity to speak before or after the council takes action on any business.
 Additionally, the council may allow the public to address any issue or restrict them to agenda or non-agenda items only.
 Some cities invite the public to provide input at the time each individual agenda item is discussed.
 Other cities may take a more formal approach and require advance notice to get on the agenda.